UXDProtocol/uxd-program/README.md

 Instantiate a new `Depisitory` PDA for a given collateral mint.
 A depository is a vault in charge a Collateral type, the associated mango account and insurance fund.

+### `TransferAuthority`

+Update the Controller authority

+### `TransferMintAuthority`

+Eject the mint auth from the program, ending the program.
+Maybe should be "deinitialize", need to think.

 ### `RebalanceDepository` (Todo)